Columbia Island (Washington, D.C.): Lady Bird Johnson Park

-During the latter part of the 1960s and the early part of the 1970s, the National Park Service relandscaped Columbia Island extensively as part of a nationwide, urban-beautification campaign sponsored by then–First Lady Lady Bird Johnson between 1964 and 1968.
+During the latter part of the 1960s and the early part of the 1970s, the National Park Service relandscaped Columbia Island extensively as part of a nationwide, urban-beautification campaign sponsored by then–First Lady, Lady Bird Johnson of President Lyndon Baine Johnson, between 1964 and 1968.
 More than one million daffodils and 2,700 dogwood trees were planted on the park between 1965 and 1968.
 These plants were paid for by the National Park Service, the Society for a More Beautiful National Capital and the 1965 Presidential Inaugural Committee.
 Columbia Island was renamed Lady Bird Johnson Park by the United States Department of the Interior on November 12, 1968 in honor of her work on the beautification campaign.

 After the 1976 dedication of the Lyndon Baines Johnson Memorial Grove within Lady Bird Johnson Park, the National Park Service constructed a 300 ft footbridge over the Boundary Channel in 1977 to connect a new, 30-car parking lot in the north Pentagon parking area to both.
 The cost of the footbridge and parking lot was $500,000.

 In spring 1987, the National Park Service repaved the South Washington Boulevard bridge to Lady Bird Johnson Park, and began planning to reconstruct the bridge by 1991.

 Reconstruction of the Humpback Bridge began in January 2008.
-The bridge, which had not been renovated since its construction, now carried 75,000 vehicles a day – far more than it was designed for.
+The bridge, which had not been renovated since its construction, was carrying 75,000 vehicles a day – far more than it was designed for.
 Improvements included widening the bridge, adding balustrades to separate the sidewalks from the vehicular traffic lanes, and building an underpass through the Lady Bird Johnson Park side landing to allow pedestrians and cyclists to pass through the bridge rather than crossing the parkway.
 The reconstruction also removed the notorious "hump" in the middle of the bridge.
-However, the masonry facing of the bridge was retained to protect the historic character of the bridge.
+The masonry facing of the bridge was retained to protect the historic character of the bridge.
 The bridge reconstruction was complete in 2011, and the bike/pedestrian underpass opened in November.
 The underpass connected the Columbia Island Marina and the LBJ Memorial Grove with the Mt.
 Vernon Trail.

 A children's garden was constructed on Lady Bird Johnson Park in spring 2008.